Noah Tolf

-Noah Klas Tolf (born 13 August 2005) is a Swedish footballer who plays for IFK Göteborg as a left-back and central midfielder.
+Noah Klas Tolf (born 13 August 2005) is a Swedish footballer who plays as a left-back, central midfielder for IFK Göteborg.

 Career

 Tolf made his first Allsvenskan match for IFK Göteborg in a 3–0 win against IF Brommapojkarna on 29 April 2024, being substituted in for Kolbeinn Þórðarson in the 85th minute.
 He spend the majority on the 2024 season on loan in Västra Frölunda IF in Division 2, where he played 23 games and won the Midfielder of the Year award in Division 2 Västra Götaland.

 On 28 November 2024, Tolf signed a first-team contract with IFK Göteborg until 2028.
 Upon joining the first team, Tolf changed his primary position to left-back.